RockinRonE/quicklists/README.md

 # Quicklists
-Quicklists is a complex todo app.
+Quicklists is a complex todo app built with Ionic 2 and Angular2.
 It consists of checklists that contain items that you can check of as being done.
 You can restart a checklist by hitting the refresh button to reset everything.

 ### Concepts Learned
     - Complex Lists